Straight-line optimality in Bellman's lost-in-a-forest problem for Euclidean balls: Generalising to higher dimensions

 \section{Generalising to higher dimensions}

 The argument used in the proof of Theorem~\ref{thm:2d} relied on the discrete Kneser--Poulsen theorem in $\R^2$ for arbitrary expansions.
 As such, the main thrust of that proof does not readily carry over to $\R^n$ without modification, primarily because the Kneser--Poulsen conjecture remains unproven in dimensions greater than $2$.
 It is worth noting that the conjecture has been resolved in the case of \emph{continuous} expansions in all dimensions, by Csik{\'o}s~\cite{Csikos1998}.
 A point configuration $\vec{q}$ is a \emph{continuous} expansion of $\vec{p}$ if there exists a motion $\vec{p}(t) = (\vec{p}_1(t), \dots, \vec{p}_N(t))$ such that $\vec{p}(0) = \vec{p}$ and $\vec{p}(1) = \vec{q}$, $\norm{\vec{p}_i(t) - \vec{p}_j(t)}$ is monotonically increasing, and $\vec{p}_i$ is continuous.
+However, an arbitrary discrete expansion in $\R^n$ need not arise from a continuous expansive motion in the same dimension, which is precisely the obstruction here.

 If we were able to approximate a path by discrete segments (a \emph{polygonal chain}), and show that a straight line is a continuous expansion of the chain, then we would be able to invoke the continuous Kneser--Poulsen theorem to prove that a straight line path is optimal in $\R^n$.
 However, this is not always possible---Demaine and Eisenstat~\cite{Demaine2011} proved that there exist ``locked'' chains in $\R^n$ for $n \ge 3$ that cannot be straightened with an expansive motion.
 Despite this, they also showed that open chains in $\R^n$ \textit{can} always be straightened if the motion was allowed to move into a higher dimension.
 Specifically, they proved that any open chain in $\R^n$, for $n \ge 3$, can be straightened with an expansive motion when embedded into $\R^{n+1}$.